Volunteering with KC Parks

 - Pruning shrubs, trees and more

 Friends of Lakeside Nature Center (Individuals or groups) – The Friends of Lakeside Nature Center rehabilitate wildlife brought to the center, provide educational programs to school groups and others and help with special events.
-Those interested can contact our partners at Lakeside Nature Center at email@example.com.
+Those interested can contact our partners at Lakeside Nature Center at firstname.lastname@example.org.

 Kansas City Northern Railroad at Line Creek – The Kansas City Northern Railroad operates three miniature 16-inch gauge passenger trains or the public on a 5/8th mile track in Line Creek Park and is seeking new members.
 The trains run weekends and holidays May through September.
 Volunteers are needed year-round as engineers, conductors, ticket agents, mechanics, and track workers.
 No experience is required.
 Training is provided for all positions.
 The club meets every Wednesday evening at the Line Creek Park train building for work sessions.
 For more information, drop by between 7:00 and 8:30 p.m.
 You can also contact Lenny Ohrnell at 816-516-1114.